Mouse Collagen Type I, 1 mg

 inquiry

-Mouse Collagen Type I and III, 5 mg from Ace Therapeutics is purified from rom tail tendons of the mouse.
+Porcine Collagen Type I and III, 10 mg from Ace Therapeutics is purified from pig’s tissue.
 Type I collagen is the most abundant collagen and is found in connective tissues including tendons, ligaments, dermis, and blood vessels.
 Type III collagen is the second most abundant collagen in tissues and is found most commonly in tissues exhibiting elastic properties such as skin, lungs, intestinal walls, and walls of blood vessels, which resembles other fibrillar collagens in structure and function.

 inquiry